AsaiYusuke/jsonpath-benchmark/README.md

 [![Benchmark JSONPath](https://github.com/AsaiYusuke/jsonpath-benchmark/actions/workflows/build.yml/badge.svg)](https://github.com/AsaiYusuke/jsonpath-benchmark/actions/workflows/build.yml)

 I benchmarked two JSONPaths using several libraries for the Go language.
-Results can be checked via Github actions.
+Results can be viewed through Github actions.

-What is being measured is the cost per job for a job that loops a lot after all the prep work done.
+The focus of the measurement is the cost per job for a task that involves a significant amount of looping after all the initial preparations are complete.

-There was a performance differences.
+There were notable performance differences.
-But if the number of queries is little, there will not be a big difference between any of them.
+However, if the number of queries is limited, there will not be a significant variation between any of them.

-Also, the results will vary depending on the data entered.
+Additionally, the results may vary depending on the input data.
-So this benchmark is for information only and should be re-measured at every time.
+Therefore, this benchmark should be considered for informational purposes only and re-evaluated at regular intervals.

 - [AsaiYusuke/JSONPath](https://github.com/AsaiYusuke/jsonpath)
 - [ohler55/OjG](https://github.com/ohler55/ojg)